-- 13.7.8 The provision of the sports pitches and surrounding open space is covered in the above sub-section and in addition to this the proposal includes a micro orchard located on the western boarder which is adjacent the MUGA in the former friend's school site.
+- 13.7.9 The provision of the sports pitches and surrounding open space is covered in the above sub-section and in addition to this the proposal includes a micro-orchard located on the western boarder which is adjacent to the MUGA in the former friend's school site.
 This offers the potential for community involvement in harvesting the fruits once mature and enables wildlife to forage.
-There is no other formal or informal open space/play space provided. - 13.7.9 The applicant states that the formal and informal open space and play space being provided on the former friend's school site will be connected to this site and thus will avoid the need for the applicant to provide additional play space/open space on this site.
-More evidence is needed to demonstrate that these spaces can accommodated the increased usage and or whether more this site needs to contain more formal/informal play space.
+There is no other formal or informal open space/play space provided. - 13.7.10 The applicant states that the formal and informal open space and play space being provided on the former friend's school site will be connected to this site and thus will avoid the need for the applicant to provide additional play space/open space on this site.
+More evidence is needed to demonstrate that these spaces can accommodated the increased usage and or whether more this site needs to contain more formal/informal play space. - 13.7.11 Biodiversity - 13.7.12 Major planning applications now need to comply with providing a minimum of 10% biodiversity net gain.

-13.7.10 Biodiversity

-- 13.7.11 Major planning applications now need to comply with providing a minimum of 10% biodiversity net gain.
 The Statutory Biodiversity Metric has been completed for the application site and states the proposal would result in a loss of 27% of the habitat units and a gain of 32.49% of the hedgerow units.
 While some mitigation can be provided on site, 15.54 units will need to be secured off-site.
-The applicant is proposing to secure off-site credits via the section 106 and consider that there are credits available. - 13.7.12 The proposal includes sensitive lighting strategy to ensure the impact of external lighting is kept to a minimum on wildlife, such as bats. - 13.7.13 Furthermore, the Ecology Assessment concludes that the proposal will have no impacts on protected species but does include mitigation measures such as provision of swift boxes, sparrow terrace boxes, bat boxes and hedgehog holes. - 13.7.14 UDC Landscape have been consulted in respect of the impact of the proposal onto the landscape, the proposed landscaping and open space provision.
+The applicant is proposing to secure off-site credits via the section 106 and consider that there are credits available. - 13.7.13 The proposal includes sensitive lighting strategy to ensure the impact of external lighting is kept to a minimum on wildlife, such as bats. - 13.7.14 Furthermore, the Ecology Assessment concludes that the proposal will have no impacts on protected species but does include mitigation measures such as provision of swift boxes, sparrow terrace boxes, bat boxes and hedgehog holes. - 13.7.15 The Planning Inspectorate found under the previous S62A (S62A/2024/0057) that a legal agreement appropriately secures the bio-diversity scheme and secures the provision of the 10.45 off-site units for the length of the net-gain agreement and that submitted the submitted UU only requires that the owner shall include within the Biodiversity Net Gain Scheme evidence that a contract for their purchase has been entered into.
+As a result, the Planning Inspectorate concluded that it has not been satisfactorily demonstrated that the proposal would adequately secure 10% biodiversity net gain through conditions and the legal agreement. - 13.7.16 UDC Landscape have been consulted in respect of the impact of the proposal onto the landscape, the proposed landscaping and open space provision.
 ECC Ecology have been consulted in respect of the impact of the proposal onto the ecology, wildlife and biodiversity provision.
 It is disappointing for a large site that the proposal cannot provide the required on-site biodiversity improvements.
-No comments have been received and any comments received are required to be submitted directly to PINS
+No comments have been received and any comments received are required to be submitted directly to PINS.